Professional indemnity insurance

 Why you should consider professional indemnity insurance

-Despite your best intentions, no person – or business – is immune from making mistakes.
-That’s why many associations require or recommend that professionals are covered with industry-specific professional indemnity insurance.
+Despite your best intentions, no person or business is immune to making mistakes.
+That’s why many associations require or recommend that professionals be covered with industry-specific professional indemnity insurance.

 So, what can go wrong?
 Some common examples of breaches of duty and professional mistakes can include: